californiacoder91/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+		- a variable that contains multiple variables within.
+Can be a group of numbers or strings
 	* Object
+		- variable that contains key-value pairs, also known as properties with values.
+An example of this would be when you sign up for an account on a website.
+The user object would contain properties such as your username, your password, and whatever other information that would be considered necessary for having a functional account on the website.
 	* Method
+		- simply put, a function that is a part of an object.

 3. Fork and clone this repo.
 When you need to commit use the following commands.